Farm Policy Glossary

 Counter-cyclical payments--Counter-cyclical payments are available to producers with historic program payment acres and yields of wheat, corn, barley, grain sorghum, oats, upland cotton, long-grain and medium-grain rice, soybeans, other oilseeds, peanuts, and pulse crops (dry peas, lentils, small and large chickpeas).
 Payments are made whenever the current effective commodity price is less than the target price.
 The effective price is calculated by adding: 1) the national average farm price for the marketing year, or the commodity national loan rate, whichever is higher and 2) the direct payment rate for the commodity.

 Covered commodity (aka program commodity)--Commodities for which Federal support programs are available to producers, including wheat, corn, barley, grain sorghum, oats, upland cotton, medium and long grain rice, oilseeds, and pulse crops (small and large chickpeas, dry beans and lentils).
-Programs for peanuts are separate in the 2002 and 2008 Farm Acts but are similar to those for covered commodities.
+Programs for peanuts are separate in the 2002 and 2008 Farm Bills but are similar to those for covered commodities.

 Crop insurance--Insurance that protects farmers from crop losses due to natural hazards.
 A subsidized multiperil Federal insurance program, administered by the USDA's Risk Management Agency, is available to most farmers.
 Federal crop insurance is sold and serviced through private insurance companies.
 The Federal Government subsidizes a portion of the premium, as well as some administrative and operating expenses of the private companies.
 The Federal Crop Insurance Corporation reinsures the companies by absorbing the losses of the program when indemnities exceed total premiums.
 Various types of yield and revenue insurance products are available for major crops.
 Hail and fire insurance are offered through private companies without Federal subsidy.